khozlov/kitchen-scribe/README.md

 `adjust` action is your friend here.

-I takes any amount of filenames (but at least one) with the changes specified in a JSON object containing at least:
+I takes any amount of filenames (but at least one) with the changes specified in a JSON object.
+Apart from `author_name`, `author_email` and `description` which aren't mandatory this object needs to contain a property called `adjustments` that will in turn be an array of JSON objects containing at least the following properties:

 * `action` - The actual action to perform.
 * `type` - What you are trying to update.
 It can be either `environment`, `role` or `node`
 * `search` - the search query that will be used to figure out what to update.
 If a simple string is given (without a `:` character) scribe will assume it's a name and act accordingly
 * `adjustment` - the hash containing the actual changes

-Use of `author_name`, `author_email` and `description` is encouraged to document your adjustments but is not requried at this time.

 The action to perform can be one of the following: